deadlyjack/Acode/readme.md

 yarn lang update
 ```

-## How to build
+## • Building the Application

-To build the APK you need Nodejs, NPM, and Apache Cordova installed on your device.
+To build the APK, ensure you have Node.js, NPM, and Apache Cordova installed on your device.
 Use Cordova CLI to build the application.

-Run this command to do the initial setup of the project.
-It's required just once.
+1. Initial setup (required only once):

 ```shell
 yarn setup
 ```

-Build the project:
+2. Build the project:

 ```shell
 yarn build <platform (android)> <free|paid> <p|prod|d|dev>
 ```

-## Develop a plugin for Acode
+## • Developing a Plugin for Acode

-Please see this [repository](https://github.com/deadlyjack/acode-plugin) for documentation.
+For comprehensive documentation on creating plugins for Acode Editor, visit the [repository](https://github.com/deadlyjack/acode-plugin).

+For plugin development information, refer to: [Acode Plugin Documentation](https://acode.foxdebug.com/plugin-docs)

+> 💙 Empower your coding journey with the dynamic and efficient Acode Editor.
+Happy coding on-the-go!